 The BAC Calculator is a tool which can help you assess the concentration of alcohol in your blood.
-It works it out based on what kind of alcohol you drank, how much of it and how long ago.
-As your blood alcohol concentration depends on a variety of aspects, the sobriety calculator takes under consideration your body weight and sex as well.
-Have you ever considered why one person gets drunk more easily than than another?
-Or how this changes depending on the weight, sex, or type of alcohol?
+The calculation is based on what kind of alcohol you drank, how much of it you consumed and how long ago.
+As your blood alcohol concentration depends on a variety of aspects, this sobriety calculator takes into consideration your body weight and sex as well.
+Have you ever considered why one person gets drunk more easily than another?
+Or wondered how this changes depending on the weight, sex, or type of alcohol?
 If so, keep reading.

-To find out what your blood alcohol content actually is, you need to fill the blanks with numbers of beer mugs, wine glasses and/or vodka shots you drank.
+To find out what your blood alcohol content actually is, you only need to fill the blanks with the number of beers, wine glasses and/or vodka shots you drank.
+Do not ask friends, the calculator can only work with the exact amount that you drank.
+If you can't, you don't need to assess it, you are certainly drunk.
 When you have done that, plug in your weight, sex and the time when you started drinking.
 The BAC Calculator will estimate the percentage of your blood comprised of alcohol.

 Let’s take an example:

 - Large beers:

 - Body weight:

 - Started drinking:

 The calculator shows your blood as 0,6% alcohol.

 You can also use the advanced version of the calculator, which contains an additional “raw alcohol” input.
 You can either fill it with the amount of alcohol you drank, typing it in grams, or fill in the first three blank fields and the calculator will display your raw blood alcohol content.
 For our 3 large beers and 5 vodka shots, which we have plugged in, we get 165 grams of raw alcohol.

 Why use the drunk calculator?